Thefolle/ThesisFragility/Lint/testfragilitylint/README.md

 <!-- This is the README for your extension "testfragilitylint".
 After writing up a brief description, we recommend including the following sections. -->

-FragilityLint is a linter for GUI test cases, designed to probe bad practices that determine their fragility.
+FragilityLint is a linter for GUI end-to-end test cases, designed to probe bad practices that determine their fragility.
 Fragility can be defined as the occurrence of breakages in a test suite in response to a modification in the application.

 ## Features